Scholars Day is Wednesday, April 12, 2023

 - Abstracts should be written at college level (e.g. spelling, grammar, clarity, etc.) since they will include names of student(s) and faculty sponsor

-Presentations and posters will be IN PERSON as we return to a normal day-of event.
+Presentations and posters will be IN PERSON as we have returned to a normal day-of event.

 In the instance that student(s), whether individual or a group, are a part of a FULLY REMOTE online course, the students can submit their poster/presentation through our registration portal.
 This option is ONLY available to courses that are 100% online.
 All other submissions will not be accepted.